nickredmark/ooth/docs/index.md

 ### With UI and next.js

-The most complete example with a starting UI with all the main user account flow is programmed with next.js and can now be found in the [staart project](https://github.com/nmaro/staart)!
+The most complete example with a starting UI with all the main user account flow is programmed with next.js.
+See the full explanation [here](./next.md)